 Acoustic Design: an Esoteric Art?

-For years, interior designers have looked at acoustic design, particularly in open plan offices, as somewhat of an esoteric art.
+For years, interior designers have looked at acoustic design, particularly in open plan offices, as somewhat of an esoteric dark art.
 Design solutions have ranged from absorptive ceilings to baffles and even plantings.
 Vertical and horizontal surfaces covered in expensive materials and scattered throughout a design seem to be the standard solution.
 But what if acoustic comfort hinges on something entirely unexpected?

 I recently attended a series of workshops on psychoacoustics that examined the psychological and physiological effect of acoustics.
 Simply put, how do we feel and react to sound?
 The hypothesis is straightforward: different people react to different acoustic environments in different ways.
 That’s a great sentence but it doesn’t say much!
 Understanding the relationship between sound and our reaction to it is the key to designing better acoustic environments.